jeanbondy/fsnd-capstone/README.md

 }
 ```

-### POST /actors
+#### POST /actors
-Creates a new question.
-Returns a success value.
+Creates an actor.
+Returns a list of actors, number of total actors and success value.
+Requires permission: `post:actors`

 | Role | Permission |
 | ------ | ------ |